yliu38/EGNF/README.md

 ### Neo4j desktop setup
 Please google neo4j desktop to download the neo4j software or you can use institutional neo4j server or neo4j clound

-Below is the step-by-step instructions for using Neo4j desktop Open the neo4j software --> click "new" --> Create project --> Add Local DBMS, input password and create --> click the project made and install Plugins of APOC and Graph Data Science Library
+Below is the step-by-step instructions for using Neo4j desktop:

+Open the neo4j software --> click "new" --> Create project --> Add Local DBMS, input password and create --> click the project made and install Plugins of APOC and Graph Data Science Library